nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/charity-bike-rides.md

 [Charlie Eesley](/family/charles-eesley/) &mdash; Chuck's father, the Vietnam-veteran-turned-Marietta-businessman whose [1969-1971 letters home](/docs/letters-from-vietnam/) make up the largest single corpus on this archive &mdash; **died on 26 November 2015 of complications from diabetes**.
 He had carried Type 2 diabetes for years; the eventual cause of death sat on top of decades of the small daily diabetic toll the disease takes on heart, kidneys, eyes, and feet.

-Within the first year after his father's death, Chuck and Lijie began riding annually in the **[American Diabetes Association's Tour de Cure](https://diabetes.org/tour)** &mdash; the ADA's nationwide cycling fundraiser, which raises tens of millions of dollars each year for diabetes research, awareness, and patient care.
+Beginning in **2016** &mdash; the year after Charlie's death &mdash; Chuck and Lijie have ridden **every year in the [American Diabetes Association's Tour de Cure](https://diabetes.org/tour)**, the ADA's nationwide cycling fundraiser, which raises tens of millions of dollars each year for diabetes research, awareness, and patient care.
+The continuous record runs 2016 through the present.

-The **[National MS Society's Waves to Wine](https://www.nationalmssociety.org/get-involved/events-and-fundraisers)** &mdash; the two-day Bay Area MS Society route running from San Francisco through the Sonoma wine country &mdash; sits alongside the ADA ride and is anchored differently.
-Chuck and Lijie's friend **Paul Twohey** got Chuck onto the ride in **2014**, before Charlie's death; the practice has continued since.
+The **[National MS Society's Waves to Wine](https://www.nationalmssociety.org/get-involved/events-and-fundraisers)** &mdash; the two-day Bay Area MS Society route running from San Francisco through the Sonoma wine country &mdash; runs a year longer and is anchored differently.
+Chuck and Lijie's friend **Paul Twohey** got Chuck onto the ride in **2014**, before Charlie's death, and they have ridden it **every year since &mdash; 2014 through the present**.
 No immediate family member has MS, but the years of riding have put Chuck and Lijie in contact with many people living with the disease and reinforced the commitment.

+**Not every year has a five-minute video posted to YouTube; the years collected below are the years a video survives.** The years not listed are years the rides happened anyway.

 ## The Empo Health connection &mdash; the same impulse, made scientific